marcelloraffaele/marcelloraffaele.github.io/_posts/2021-01-03-from-microservices-to-kubernetes-with-quarkus-1.markdown

 and every code change will be quickly be ready in the application without need to manually rebuild the application.
 This feature is one of the most popular as it allows you to optimize development times.

 ## Configuration files
-As defined in the diagram, we must configure the listening port of our services otherwise we will not be able to test it with live coding because Quarkus by default starts on port 8080.
+By default, Quarkus reads the application.properties file from the folder "src/main/resources/".
+We can use this file to configure quarqus libraries and for our application properties.

+If we start more than one poject with default configurations we could get an error because the Quarkus defaul listening port is 8080.
+For this reason we must define the listening port of each service.
+We can choose the following ports:
+- starevent-frontend: 8080
+- starevent-event: 8081
+- starevent-reservation: 8082

 In addition we will enable CORS in this way the frontend can access the services content from different domain.

 We can change this configuration modifying the application.properties file.

 - the starevent-event application.properties file
 {% highlight shell %}